 Current E/RS Events

-All E/RS sponsored events are free and open to the public.
+All E/RS sponsored events are free and open to members of the Xavier University Community.

 E/RS Distinguished Speakers Series:

 The Human Community presently faces distinctive practical challenges unlike any other experienced in its long history.
 Rapid bio/technological advance combined with the impact of ongoing ecological degradation and increasing geopolitical instability has generated a perilous situation of existential risk, where the future of Humanity and its flourishing is rendered increasingly uncertain.
 An effective response to these novel global challenges requires a creative expansion of the moral imagination, as well as a collective reorientation towards the pursuit of the Common Good.

 Our 2021-2024 Distinguished Speakers Series will bring together a variety of visionary, innovative presenters from within academia, government, and industry in order to address aspects of planetary well-being and to engage in public dialogue with members of the Xavier Community concerning issues of the Environment, Public Health, and Emerging Bio/Technologies.
 The focal theme for the 2021-2022 academic year is the Environment.

 The community conversations sponsored by E/RS are opportunities for local leaders and the Xavier campus to discuss current issues of common concern in the Cincinnati area.
 Panel discussions will be followed by questions from the audience.

 The Ethics/Religion and Society Program and the Brueggeman Center for Dialogue warmly invite you to join

 "A Conversation with Bill McKibben", Wednesday, April 20th @ 4PM. (online)